The Problem with Pet Food Marketing: What Every Pet Parent Should Know

 Eddie loved it immediately.

-These brands caught my attention not just because of marketing, but because I evaluated the ingredient lists, company practices, and local availability.
+These brands caught my attention not just because of marketing.
+I evaluated the ingredient lists, company practices, and local availability.

 How You Can Evaluate Pet Food (Without a PhD)